Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: Double Higgs production

 \section{Double Higgs production}

-We start by considering double Higgs production, previously discussed in the on-shell amplitude approach in \cite{Shadmi:2018xan}.
+We first consider double Higgs production as a pedagogical introduction and to verify our techniques.
+In sections~\ref{sec:HH_nonfact},~\ref{sec:HH_factorizable_contributions}, and parts of~\ref{sec:matching_SMEFT_HEFT_3_4pt} we review the results obtained in~\cite{Shadmi:2018xan}.
 While in the SM double Higgs production via gluon-fusion arises at the one-loop level, for the sake of studying the differences between the two EFTs, we concentrate on tree-level contributions not present in the SM.
 Similarly in the SM, such structures would arise when considering the limit in which the top-quark mass is much larger than the external momenta of the considered process.